Nadiabenb/Metahers-appV2/GOOGLE_INDEXING_GUIDE.md

 You'll know it's working when:
 1. ✅ Google Search Console shows "Success" for your sitemap
 2. ✅ Index Coverage shows increasing green bars (indexed pages)
-3. ✅ Search `site:metahers.replit.app` on Google shows your pages
+3. ✅ Search `site:app.metahers.ai` on Google shows your pages
 4. ✅ You see impressions in the Performance Report

 ---